 Environmental and social responsibility

-The camp is solar powered and offers ‘eco walks’ for guests to find out about its efforts towards protecting the environment, conserving wildlife and benefitting the local communities.
+The camp is solar powered and offers ‘eco walks’ for guests to find out about its efforts toward protecting the environment, conserving wildlife and benefitting the local communities.
 Projects include IT education for staff and the local Maasai community, foreign language and literacy courses.
 The camp is also passionate about green technologies, including an extensive solar panel system, solar heaters for showers and an eco-friendly cool room used to store vegetables.
 You can also plant a tree in the camp’s grounds (a small cost applies).

 It has a well-run cooking school for local young people, who over 18 months can earn a City & Guilds qualification as well as gaining IT and language skills and experience in a real kitchen.
 It also runs a project for single mothers in the region to take part in beading workshops and make eco-friendly brickettes for fuel, helping them to earn a living.